 You may have heard of phishing scams by now but if not, here is a quick and simplistic definition.
 A pervasive phishing scam is a fraudulent message mostly coming to you in the form of e-mail but could also come to you in other forms like a phone call.
-This message “appears” to you to be coming from a source like a company or a web site you recognize and “trust”.
+The message “appears” to you to be coming from a source like a company or a web site you recognize and “trust”.
 The act of pretending to be someone else in an e-mail or phone call to gain your trust is also known as “pretexting” or “spoofing”.
-The intent of the message is to get some type of information from you like a credit card number or other personal information.
-Notice I emphasize the words appears and trust, because once you trust a source, because the origin of which appears familiar to you, then you might just respond as the message wants you to respond and react.
-Like I said, most phishing scams come to us in the form of e-mails but they could also come to us by phone or paper mails.
+The intent of the message is to get some type of information from you like a credit card number, password, or other personal information.
+Notice we emphasize the words "appears" and "trust", because once you trust a source, because the sender appears familiar to you, then you might just respond as the message wants you to respond and react.
+As said, most phishing scams come to us in the form of e-mails but they could also come to us by phone or paper mails.

 While you wait impatiently for the server to be up and running, the thieves who just got the hold of your ID and password try to empty your account while you’re waiting for the server to come back.
 The spy software can now also monitor every thing else you do on your computer like accessing your other accounts, communicating important business information and more.
 The monitoring will continue until you detect and remove the software.